Preston Scott Cohen: Geometry in architecture

 Cohen's design approach is based on the projective geometry of the 17th century, but he shows a novel application by using oblique projections.
 This approach is supported by computer modelling.
-The calculations are rapid, sometimes preprogrammed, and the transformation from two dimensions to three is a complex procedure.
+The calculations are rapid, sometimes preprogramed, and the transformation from two dimensions to three is a complex procedure.
 Geometry is returned to its independent status after having served primarily the needs of technology during the industrialization of the West.
 It is no longer a tool for the production of machinery.

 In the case of the Wu House, renderings of which have been collected by the San Francisco Museum of Modern Art, the curves are the intersections of cylindrical volumes.
 The spaces are three-dimensional images of geometrical operations.
 The vitality of the intersection lines reflects an idea of design which is far from the preconceived rules of the aesthetics that usually arise from these geometric forms.

 Tel Aviv Museum of Art

-Cohen is the winner of the Herta and Paul Amir Competition (awarded January, 2004) to design a new building for the Tel Aviv Museum of Art (estimated $45 million budget to build flexible gallery spaces, concessions, as well as the restoration of labs and offices).
-It is noted for its hyperboloid form, and is to be finished with Israeli stone.
+In January 2004, Cohen was the winner of the Herta and Paul Amir Competition to design a new building for the Tel Aviv Museum of Art (estimated $45 million budget to build flexible gallery spaces, concessions, as well as the restoration of labs and offices).
+The building is noted for its hyperboloid form, and is to be finished with Israeli stone.
 Renderings of the project were shown at the Museum of Contemporary Art, Los Angeles in a 2006-2007 exhibition entitled Skin + Bones: parallel practices in fashion and architecture.